How to Find and Measure Product-Market Fit

 Top 5 Reasons for Startup Failure

-One of them was Quibi, a video streaming mobile platform that shut down less than half a year after its launch in 2020, having spent over 2 billion USD.
+One such sad product-market fit example was Quibi, a video streaming mobile platform that shut down less than half a year after its launch in 2020, having spent over 2 billion USD.
 While the idea of such a bite-size content service that is "mobile-first" seemed genius, the solution couldn't meet user needs and expectations.
 The same could have happened if the market was overcrowded or occupied.

-Hence, for a startup, product-market fit is crucial because it can fuel you to success.
+Hence, getting to a point of business or startup product-market fit is crucial because it can fuel you to success.
 The two can't exist apart from each other, and PMF should be your primary objective as its absence is the second most widespread reason adding to the startup failure rate.

 Not sure how your startup should approach finding product-market fit?